Exclusive Interview: Director Karan Malhotra On Shamshera And Aditya Chopra

 Throw some light on Shamshera’s journey and your journey throughout the making of this film.

-Because Brothers did not do well the way we expected it to, there was a low period for me and my wife.
+Because Brothers did not do well the way we expected it to, there was a low period for my wife (Ekta Pathak, writer-filmmaker) and me.
 We used that period to introspect and make ourselves stronger.
-We discussed what we need to work upon or do differently because we make films for the audience.
+We discussed what we need to work upon or do differently, because we make films for the audience.
 But if the audience doesn’t like the film, then what do we do?
 Ghar pe baith ke thodi na dekhenge?
+(Won't be sitting at home.)
 So, we took some time off to work on our crafts.
 Introspection is very important for us.
 Both of us went on our own spiritual journeys.
 I was fortunate that I got in touch with Adi (Aditya Chopra) and got to do Shamshera.

 So, did the meeting come first or did the story come first?